 After you click “allow” Granular uses the John Deere Operations Center Field Ops API to pull operational field data for the current and previous two crop years.
 Granular processes and creates maps to appear in Field Analyzer.
-After processing, Granular stores the processed data in a stand-alone database, so that updates can be identified and sent back to the John Deere Operations Center on demand.
+After processing, Granular stores the processed data in a stand-alone database, so that updates can be identified and sent back to Operations Center on demand.
 The data is not connected to any other Granular database.
-Should you choose to revoke Profit Maps from your My John Deere Operations Center account, the data in the database associated with your organization will be removed.
+You may choose to revoke Profit Maps from Operations Center account at any time.

 How do I remove a profit map event from my John Deere Operations Center account?

 Functionality does not exist today inside Operations Center to remove events.
 To remove profit map events/layers from Field Analyzer entirely, please contact John Deere Global Support Center, provide an organization ID, and request Profit Map events be removed.

 Customers also have the option to ‘revoke’ Granular Profit Maps, which won’t delete the events, but will cease future updates.